Age disparity in sexual relationships: Evolutionary approach to heterosexual age disparity in sexual relationships

-A study conducted by David Buss investigated heterosexual sex differences in mate preferences in 37 cultures with 10,047 participants.
+A study conducted by David Buss investigated sex differences in mate preferences in 37 cultures with 10,047 participants.
 In all 37 cultures it was found that males preferred females younger than themselves and females preferred males older than themselves.
-These age preferences were confirmed in marriage records with males marrying females younger than them and vice versa.
+These age preferences were confirmed in marriage records with males marrying females younger than them.
 A more recent study has supported these findings, conducted by Schwarz and Hassebrauck.
 This study used 21,245 participants between 18 and 65 years of age who were not involved in a close relationship.
 As well as asking participants a number of questions on mate selection criteria, they also had to provide the oldest and youngest partner they would accept.
 It was found that for all ages males were willing to accept females that are slightly older than they are (on average 4.5 years older), but they accept females considerably younger than their own age (on average 10 years younger).
 Females demonstrate a complementary pattern, being willing to accept older males (on average 8 years older) and were also willing to accept males younger than themselves (on average 5 years younger).
 This is somewhat different to our close evolutionary relatives: chimpanzees.
 Male chimpanzees tend to prefer older females than younger and it is suggested that specific cues of female mate value are very different to humans.